 Project Summary: Modeled closely after the Medicare Shared Savings Program, this alternative payment model for commercial and Medicaid beneficiaries in Vermont was launched in 2014 as a three-year program.
 Beneficiaries are attributed to one of three accountable care organizations (ACOs) in the State.
 ACOs must meet quality targets to be eligible to share in any savings.
+The Medicaid SSP ended after the 2016 performance year (Year 3) and transitioned into the Vermont Medicaid Next Generation (VMNG) ACO Program in four communities for the 2017 VMNG pilot year (see All-Payer Model status report).
+The commercial SSP continues with a fourth performance year in 2017.

-- January 2014 Medicaid and commercial SSPs launched. - July 2014 ACOs and DVHA started sharing attribution files and claims data. - August 2014 ACOs and DVHA began meeting monthly to collaborate around clinical/quality improvement. - March 2015 Performance measures, quality benchmarks, and Gate and Ladder methodology reviewed and modified for Year 2. - August 2015 DVHA elected not to include additional categories of service in TCOC for Year 3. - September 2015 Shared savings/quality performance calculations and results made available for Performance Year 1 of program. - October 2015 Results of the SSP Year 1 were presented to the GMCB and VHCIP stakeholders. - December 2015-January 2016 VHCIP staff prepared for Year 3 Medicaid SSP SPA negotiations. - March 2016 Year 3 Medicaid SSP SPA submitted to CMS. - June 2016 Year 3 Medicaid SSP SPA approved by CMS. - July 2016 DVHA and GMCB staff working with analytics contractor to prepare quality and financial performance data as claims runout is complete for Year 2.
+- January 2014 Medicaid and commercial SSPs launched. - July 2014 ACOs and DVHA started sharing attribution files and claims data. - August 2014 ACOs and DVHA began meeting monthly to collaborate around clinical/quality improvement. - March 2015 Performance measures, quality benchmarks, and Gate and Ladder methodology reviewed and modified for Year 2. - August 2015 DVHA elected not to include additional categories of service in TCOC for Year 3. - September 2015 Shared savings/quality performance calculations and results made available for Performance Year 1 of program. - October 2015 Results of the SSP Year 1 were presented to the GMCB and VHCIP stakeholders. - December 2015-January 2016 VHCIP staff prepared for Year 3 Medicaid SSP SPA negotiations. - March 2016 Year 3 Medicaid SSP SPA submitted to CMS. - June 2016 Year 3 Medicaid SSP SPA approved by CMS. - July-September 2016 DVHA and GMCB staff worked with analytics contractor to prepare quality and financial performance data for Year 2.
+Preliminary results sent to ACOs/payers for data validation in September. - October 2016 Shared savings/quality performance calculations and results made available for Performance Year 2 of program.
+Results of SSP Year 2 results were presented to VHCIP stakeholders at work group meetings and webinars. - 2017 Pilot year of Vermont Medicaid Next Generation ACO Pilot Program; Year 4 of Commercial SSP.

 - Medicaid SSP Year 2 contract negotiations between DVHA and Medicaid SSP ACOs are complete; contract amendments with participating ACOs have been executed. - Expansion of Total Cost of Care for Year 3 of the Medicaid SSP was considered in 2015.
 DVHA reviewed all potential services to include in Year 3 before determining not to include them.
-DVHA notified the ACOs that it would not include additional services on September 1, 2015. - In Performance Period 2, the project focused on continued program implementation and evolution of program standards based on cost and quality results from the first performance period of both the Medicaid and commercial SSPs. - During Performance Period 3, the SSPs are targeting additional beneficiaries and focus on expanding the number of Vermonters served in this alternative payment model. - The commercial SSP will not offer downside risk as originally proposed in Year 3.
+DVHA notified the ACOs that it would not include additional services on September 1, 2015. - In Performance Period 2, the project focused on continued program implementation and evolution of program standards based on cost and quality results from the first performance period of both the Medicaid and commercial SSPs. - During Performance Period 3, the SSPs targeted additional beneficiaries and focused on expanding the number of Vermonters served in this alternative payment model. - The commercial SSP did not offer downside risk as originally proposed in Year 3. - The Vermont Medicaid SSP concluded following the end of Year 3, and DVHA launched a risk-based Vermont Next Generation ACO Pilot Program in four communities for CY2017; the commercial SSP continues with a fourth performance year in CY2017.

 - 1. Implement Medicaid and Commercial ACO SSPs by 1/1/14. - 2.
 Develop ACO model standards: Approved ACO model standards. - 3.
-Produce quarterly and year-end reports for ACO program participants and payers: Evaluation plan developed. - 4.
-Execute Medicaid ACO contracts: Number ACO contracts executed (goal = 2). - 5.
+Produce quarterly and year-end reports for ACO program participants and payers: Evaluation plan developed.

+- 4. Execute Medicaid ACO contracts: Number ACO contracts executed (goal = 2). - 5.
 Execute commercial ACO contracts: Number of commercial ACO contracts executed (goal = 2).